Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

 - Davis' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- Defensively, the Grizzlies are 11th in the NBA, giving up 113 points per game.
+- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the league.

-- On the boards, the Grizzlies have conceded 44.4 rebounds per game, which puts them 21st in the NBA.
+- The Grizzlies are the 21st-ranked team in the league, allowing 44.4 rebounds per contest.

-- Allowing 26.4 assists per game, the Grizzlies are the 26th-ranked team in the league.
+- Conceding 26.4 assists per contest, the Grizzlies are the 26th-ranked team in the league.

-- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the NBA.
+- Allowing 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.

 Anthony Davis vs. the Grizzlies